HatefDastour/hatefdastour.github.io/_notes/Computer_Vision.md

 ---
 title: "Computer Vision"
-excerpt: "Computer vision is a field of artificial intelligence that trains computers to interpret and understand the visual world."
+excerpt: "Using Python to interpret and understand the visual world.
-collection: notes
 ---
 ## Table of contents
 ### OpenCV